 Roasted Delicata Squash Kale Salad

-While there’s nothing better than squash roasted just out of the oven, I was pleasantly surprised how much I loved having these leftovers for lunch.
+While there’s nothing better than squash roasted just out of the oven, I was pleasantly surprised by how much I loved having these leftovers for lunch.
 You may want to pack the sauce separately.

 Easy Power Lunch Bowls

 More bowls (last one, I promise) and more kale!
 I love this bowl because the trifecta of sweet potatoes, chickpeas, and kale is a hearty combo to get you through the day.
 Those little meatball looking things are veggie balls – I love them, but you can toss whatever protein you want in here.